 Carefully proofread your CV every time you create a new one.

-Use keywords and be persuasive.
+Use keywords and be persuasive from the job post.

 Convert your academic skills into industry skills.